TuckerMogren/Trigger-Tracker-APIs/README.md

 # Trigger-Tracker-APIs
 Custom APIs related to development of the iOS app, Trigger Tracker

 Created by Tucker Mogren in September 2021.

 Uses:
 Python 3.9.7
-SQLITE 2.6.0
 FastAPI 3.10.0.2
 Uvicorn 1.0.3
+Databases 0.5.1
+SQLAlchemy 1.4.23
+aiosqlite-0.17.0